Haiti Well Repair

-The Water Project has joined a coalition of water organizations who are coordinating a response to the crisis unfolding in Haiti.
+The Water Project has joined a coalition of water organizations who are coordinating our response to the crisis unfolding in Haiti.

-We’re proud to be partnered with Living Water International (LWI) who are already providing assistance to the people of Haiti.
-They are on the ground repairing wells today.
+We’re proud to be partnered with Living Water International (LWI) who is ready and able to provide immediate assistance to the people of Haiti.
+They are on the ground now!

-LWI is mobilizing to help communities in Haiti restore clean water after the poorest nation in the Western Hemisphere was rocked by a catastrophic earthquake.
+LWI is mobilizing to help communities in Haiti restore clean water after the poorest nation in the Western Hemisphere was rocked by a catastrophic earthquake yesterday.

 The massive 7.3 magnitude earthquake was the strongest to hit the country in 200 years and was felt as far away as Cuba.
 It brought down buildings including the presidential palace, hotels, a hospital, and the UN headquarters in Port-au-Prince, Haiti’s capital.
 Tens of thousands are feared dead.